Sensor network localization has a benign landscape after low-dimensional relaxation: Perspectives

-We conclude with a list of open questions. \begin{itemize} \item \textbf{(Relaxing by +1)} Based on numerical simulations, we conjecture that relaxing to $\dimopt = \dimgt + 1$ yields a benign landscape for all ground truth configurations in the complete graph case.
-Is this truly the case, or is there a small pathological set of ground truths---perhaps of measure zero---for which the landscape admits spurious local minimizers? \item \textbf{(Incomplete graph)} Numerical experiments indicate that relaxing to $\dimopt$ only slightly more than $\dimgt$ improves the probability of recovery in some regimes.
-Can we provide a theoretical explanation---for example, for specific graph structures such as trilateration graphs, expander graphs, geometric graphs, or unit disk graphs? \item \textbf{(Noisy settings)} This paper assumes that distances are known \emph{exactly}, which is unrealistic for practical applications.
+\item \textbf{(Noisy settings)} This paper assumes that distances are known \emph{exactly}, which is unrealistic for practical applications.
 Benign landscapes are robust to small perturbations, but without control on the scale of the perturbations.
 Can we still ensure benign landscapes for SNL under sufficiently large levels of measurement noise? \item \textbf{(Isotropic case)} The numerical simulations in Section~\ref{sec:numerics} suggest that spurious minimizers are extremely rare for \emph{isotropic} Gaussian ground truths and the complete graph, even without relaxation.
 For standard Gaussian ground truths in $\reals^\dimgt$ with $\dimgt \geq 2$, can we prove that the landscape of~\eqref{upstairs}, \emph{without relaxation}, is benign with high probability when the number of points $n$ is sufficiently large? \item \textbf{(Convergence rates)} This paper does not address rates of convergence.
 In particular, when the dimension is relaxed, problem~\eqref{eq:snl} typically loses quadratic growth around its set of minimizers.
 Is this an obstacle to fast convergence in the relaxed setting?
 The recent work of~\citet{davis2024gradientdescentadaptivestepsize} provides a positive starting point for investigating this question. \item \textbf{(Range-Aided SLAM)} Range-Aided SLAM is a variant of Simultaneous Localization and Mapping (SLAM) that incorporates distance measurements into the standard SLAM formulation~\citep{rosenrangeaidedslam2024}.
 Range-Aided SLAM blends elements of both SNL and synchronization of rotations, the latter of which also has been analyzed from a landscape perspective~\citep{mcrae2023benignlowdim}.
 What is the landscape of optimization problems arising in Range-Aided SLAM?
 Like in SNL, can one empirically improve performance by relaxing such problems? \item \textbf{(Nonconvex variants.)} The localization problem admits several equivalent reformulations. \cite{halsted2022riemannian} propose an exact reformulation involving optimization over edge directions.
 Is the landscape of this optimization problem also benign after suitable relaxation?
 How are its critical configurations related to those of the SNL landscape studied in this paper? \end{itemize}